uDEVOPS2020/ContextLearning/Use Case 2/Readme.md

 - **Causal discovery**. iii) read the dataset and apply the algorithms for causal structure discovery to create a causal model (both as a notebook and as .py file), iv) compute and output the SEM model.

-To reproduce: generate the workload, and then use the code files for causal discovery.
+To reproduce: generate the workload, and then use the causal discovery files.

 *Prerequisites*: